 |Source: Kaiser Family Foundation|

-These average health insurance prices are based on the lowest-cost plans that KFF studied.
+These average health insurance premiums are based on the lowest-cost plans that KFF studied.
 They do not figure in cost-sharing reductions or tax credits, which will be discussed later.

-As mentioned earlier, various factors drive cost differences in health insurance by state.
-Rhode Island, for example, has some of the cheapest health insurance, at only $231 a month for a Bronze plan.
-This is due in part to a statewide reinsurance program enacted to help reduce insurers' costs.
-In Wyoming, on the other hand, a Bronze plan costs an average $519 a month.
-These expensive health insurance rates largely come down to the lack of Medicaid expansion in the state.
-This affects the state's uninsured rate, which increases health insurance costs for all.
+As mentioned earlier, various factors drive cost differences in health insurance by state, which result in different rates.
+Maryland, for example, has some of the cheapest health insurance in the U.S., at only $242 a month for a Bronze plan.
+In Vermont, on the other hand, a Bronze plan costs an average $641 a month.

 How your health insurance plan tier affects cost